Securing Your Data in the Cloud in 5 Steps

 Compromised passwords were the common denominator in the biggest 2017 breaches, including Yahoo!’s 3 billion customers, Equifax, Uber, and more.
 Users can compromise passwords just by sharing them with colleagues.
 Users can even leak passwords by using the same one to access work and non-work-related systems, such as Facebook or a website.
 Therefore, your organisation needs a strong password policy.

 Strong passwords contain at least 10 characters, are not words that can be found in the dictionary (see why above) and include a number and a special character.
 For added measure, use a mixture of capital and lowercase letters.

 Read “5 Ways to Create Strong Passwords You’ll Never Forget” to create the building blocks of a strong password policy.

-Create a DR plan:
+3. Create a Disaster Recovery plan:

 Something important to note about DRaaS is that not all solutions are the same.
 The difference lies in the degree of self-management required to maintain them.
 Whether that’s configuring the solution, initiating recoveries or performing failover tests.
 Managed DRaaS solutions take away the majority of these requirements and will in most cases regularly test failovers – complete with results.
 This ensures the solution is fully operational and delivers value for your business.

 Industry analysts such as Gartner, Forrester and Aberdeen are constantly highlighting the rising costs of downtime on today’s increasingly data-dependent businesses.
 The cost of downtime can be calculated in various ways, but in most cases, it can cost a small organisation thousands of pounds for every hour of downtime.
 This can rise to tens of thousands of pounds for mid-size organisations.